shoaibshah110/CKA/Section 2 Core Concepts/control-plane.md

 ## Key points:
 - Only runs when using a cloud provider integration
 - Separates cloud logic from core Kubernetes logic

+---

+# How the control plane works together:
+- 1. You run a command 'kubectl apply -f deployment.yaml'
+- 2. **kube-apiserver** validates it and writes the desired state to etcd
+- 3. **controller-manager** notices the new Deployment and creates a ReplicaSet
+- 4. The ReplicaSet needs pods - controller-manager requests them
+- 5. **scheduler** finds nodes for each Pod (based on rules + resources)
+- 6. **Nodes** run the Pods via **kubelet** (worker node component)
+- 7. if anything changes (Pod dies, node dies) controllers fix it

+---